Communicating Natural Programs to Humans and Machines: LARC: Language-complete Abstraction and Reasoning Corpus

 \subsection{Two-player communication game}

 For each task, a participant may be assigned one of two roles: a \textbf{describer} or a \textbf{builder}.
-The describer sees all input-outputs examples for a task, but not the test-input.
-The describer is instructed to solve the task and provide instructions to the builder, who can see only the test-input (and their received instructions) and must construct the correct output (See Figure~\ref{fig:game}).
-The description is structured into three sections to incentivize some consistency in the information conveyed: (1) what the builder should expect to see in the input, (2) the output grid size, and (3) what the builder should do to create the output (Figure~\ref{fig:arc_larc}).
-After the description was submitted, we verify the describer's understanding by revealing to them the test-input and asking them to produce the correct output.
-If the describer fails the verification task, the submitted natural program is deemed incorrect and discarded.
-Since we are primarily interested in communicating rather than solving ARC tasks (as opposed to \cite{johnson2021fast}), each describer was shown all previous verified descriptions for a task, allowing the describer to focus on constructing an informative natural program.
-This results in \emph{generations} of descriptions, forming a chain of improving natural programs written by a group of humans in collaboration.
+The describer plays the role of a \emph{human synthesizer}, who reformulates input-output examples (of ARC) to natural language descriptions.
+The builder plays a role of a \emph{human interpreter}, who must construct the correct output on a new input without access to the original examples (Fig \ref{fig:game}).
+The description is structured into three sections to incentivize consistency: (1) what the builder should expect to see in the input, (2) the output grid size, and (3) what the builder should do to create the output (Fig~\ref{fig:larc_tasks}).
+After the description was submitted, we verify the describer's own understanding by asking them to build it, and discarding the submission if the describer fails.
+The describer was shown all previous verified descriptions for a task, alleviating challenge of solving the task from scratch.
+Builders construct/draw the output using actions defined in ARC, such as \texttt{paint(color,x,y)}, \texttt{copy/paste}, and \texttt{floodfill}.
+All drawing sequences are recorded and can be played back.